matiasAguirreE/big-data-analysis/README.md

 The project is organized into the following directories:

+1. `dist`: Contains the mdp-hadoop.jar file created by build.xml file.
+2. `lib`: Contains jar files
-1. `data`: Contains the CSV files with the bike sharing data.
+3. `src`: Contains the java code of the project

 ## Data

-The raw data for this project is stored in CSV format.
+The data for this project is stored in CSV format.
 These files have been organized in folders of the year 2019, 2020 and 2023.
 The main datasets of each folder include:

 1. **XXXX_01_STATIONS.csv**: Contains data related to January.
 2. **XXXX_02_STATIONS.csv**: Contains data related to February.